-This function does not work when the computer is starting, in Standby Mode, in hibernation mode, in transition to hibernation mode, recovering from hibernation mode, or power off.
+This function does not work when the computer starts up, in Sleep Mode, in hibernation mode, in transition to hibernation mode, recovering from hibernation mode, or power off.
 Be sure to not subject the computer to vibration or impact while the function is disabled.